santiix/Azure-Workbooks-uberAgent/README.md

 ## 🤝 Special Thanks:

 🤝 - Amir Trujillo for finding my first bugs and gettin them resolved on the spot!
+🤝 - Vivek KR for sharing some of the original workbooks to get me started.
 ---

 ## 📬 Contact